 - The NTS has limited validity; once it expires, it cannot be reused.

 - You can choose to take one or more sections of the CPA exam during a particular testing window.
-You can even take all four sections during the same testing window if you are eligible.
+You can even take all sections during the same testing window if you are eligible.

 - However, you are not allowed to take the same section more than once in the same testing window.